samerziade/phishing-flooder/README.md

 ### Config

-Copy `config.example.json` to `src/app.config.json` and update configuration accordingly.
+Copy `config.example.json` to `src/app.config.json` and update the configuration accordingly.
 The application is setup to read from that file, and Git will ignore it.

 Please refer to [config.ts](src/config.ts) for the type definitions of the configuration file, and [config.example.json](config.example.json) to see a list of all possible options.